CoActionOS/CoActionOS.github.io/_posts/2013-12-24-CoActionOS-User-Guide-Designing-Applications-using-State-Machines.md

 As you can see in the action() method, we delay for 10ms.
 This will be called in the "home", "timer", and "alarm" states.
 Call it a "global" action.
 If a global state machine action is not used, you don't need to re-implement the action() method at all.

-Since this "SMach":/projects/coactionos-applib/embedded/class_s_mach.html is a top level machine, we don't implement the exit_condition() method.
-However, an "SMach":/projects/coactionos-applib/embedded/class_s_mach.html is just a special type of "State":/projects/coactionos-applib/embedded/class_state.html and can be part of a higher level SMach's state list.
+Since this "SMach":{{ BASE_URL }}/coactionos-applib/html/class_s_mach.html is a top level machine, we don't implement the exit_condition() method.
+However, an "SMach":{{ BASE_URL }}/coactionos-applib/html/class_s_mach.html is just a special type of "State":{{ BASE_URL }}/coactionos-applib/html/class_state.html and can be part of a higher level SMach's state list.

 ##  Conclusion

 State machines are a great way of designing complex firmware programs.
-Using the Applib "SMach":/projects/coactionos-applib/embedded/class_s_mach.html and "State":/projects/coactionos-applib/embedded/class_state.html classes makes doing so quick and easy.
+Using the Applib "SMach":{{ BASE_URL }}/coactionos-applib/html/class_s_mach.html and "State":{{ BASE_URL }}/coactionos-applib/html/class_state.html classes makes doing so quick and easy.
 You can get started now by downloading the attached "state machine project":/attachments/download/367/state-machine.zip.